What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Biographies

 \section{Biographies}

-\textbf{Lorenzo Galati Giordano} (SM’20) is Senior Research Engineer at Nokia Bell Labs, Germany.
-He has more than 15 years of academic and industrial experience in communication systems, protocols, and standards, resulting in tens of commercial patents, publications in prestigious books, journals, conferences, and standard contributions.
+\textbf{Lorenzo Galati Giordano} (SM’20) is a Senior Research Engineer at Nokia Bell Labs.
+He has more than 15 years of experience resulting in tens of commercial patents, publications, and standard contributions.

-\textbf{Giovanni Geraci} (SM’19) is an Assistant Professor at Univ.
-Pompeu Fabra in Barcelona and he was previously with Nokia Bell Labs.
-He holds a dozen patents on wireless technologies and he received the IEEE ComSoc EMEA Outstanding Young Researcher Award as well as Best Paper Awards at IEEE PIMRC’19 and IEEE Globecom’22.
+\textbf{Giovanni Geraci} (SM’19) is a Principal Research Scientist with Telef\'{o}nica Research, an Associate Professor and the Head of Telecommunications Engineering at Univ.
+Pompeu Fabra in Barcelona, and serves as a Distinguished Lecturer for IEEE ComSoc and IEE VTS.

 \textbf{Marc Carrascosa} is currently a Ph.D. candidate in the Wireless Networking group at Universitat Pompeu Fabra (UPF).
 His research interests are related to performance optimization in wireless networks.
-He obtained B.Sc.
-(2018) and M.Sc.
-(2019) degrees from UPF.

 \textbf{Boris Bellalta} (SM’13) is a Full Professor at Universitat Pompeu Fabra (UPF).
-His research interests are in the area of wireless networks and performance evaluation, with emphasis on Wi-Fi technologies, and Machine Learning-based adaptive systems.
+His research interests are in wireless networks, with emphasis on Wi-Fi and machine learning-based adaptive systems.